MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v25.md

    To download the latest update, go to [Released Cumulative Updates for Microsoft Dynamics 365 Business Central Spring 2019 Update on-premises](https://support.microsoft.com/help/4501292).

    For information about how to do the upgrade, see [Upgrading to Dynamics 365 Business Central on-premises](upgrading-to-business-central-on-premises.md).
-- Install the full-text search feature to the SQL server instance
+- Install the full-text search feature to the SQL server instance.

    [!INCLUDE[upgrade-install-full-text-serach-sql](../developer/includes/upgrade-install-full-text-search-sql.md)]
 <!--